Lockheed SR-71 Blackbird: Main era

 Only one crew member, Jim Zwayer, a Lockheed flight-test reconnaissance and navigation systems specialist, was killed in a flight accident.
 The rest of the crew members ejected safely or evacuated their aircraft on the ground.

 An SR-71 was used domestically in 1971 to assist the FBI in their manhunt for the skyjacker D.B.
 Cooper.
-The Blackbird was to retrace and photograph the flightpath of the hijacked 727 from Seattle to Reno and attempt to locate any of items that Cooper was known to have parachuted with from the aircraft.
+The Blackbird was to retrace and photograph the flightpath of the hijacked 727 from Seattle to Reno and attempt to locate any of the items that Cooper was known to have parachuted with from the aircraft.
 Five flights were attempted but on each occasion no photographs of the flight path were obtained due to low visibility.

 European flights

-European operations were from RAF Mildenhall, England.
-There were two routes.
-One was along the Norwegian west coast and up the Kola Peninsula, which contained several large naval bases belonging to the Soviet Navy's Northern Fleet.
-Over the years, there were several emergency landings in Norway, four in Bodø and two of them in 1981 (flying from Beale) and 1985.
+European operations were flown from RAF Mildenhall, England, with two weekly routes.
+One was along the Norwegian west coast and up the Kola Peninsula, monitoring several large naval bases belonging to the Soviet Navy's Northern Fleet.
+Over the years, there were several emergency landings in Norway, four in Bodø and two of them in 1981, flying from Beale, in 1985.
 Rescue parties were sent in to repair the planes before leaving.
 On one occasion, one complete wing with engine was replaced as the easiest way to get the plane airborne again.
-The other route, from Mildenhall over the Baltic Sea, was known as the Baltic Express.

-Swedish Air Force fighter pilots have managed to lock their radar on an SR-71 on multiple occasions within shooting range.
-Target illumination was maintained by feeding target location from ground-based radars to the fire-control computer in the JA 37 Viggen interceptor.
-The most common site for the lock-on was the thin stretch of international airspace between Öland and Gotland that the SR-71s used on their return flights.
+The other route was known as the Baltic Express, which started from Mildenhall and went through Jutland and the Danish straits before going out over the Baltic Sea.
+At the time, the USSR controlled the airspace from the DDR to the Gulf of Finland, with Finland and Sweden pursuing neutrality in the Cold War.
+This meant that NATO aircraft entering the Baltic Sea had to fly through a narrow corridor of international airspace between Scania and Western Pomerania, which was monitored by both the Swedish and Soviet Air Forces.
+Starting a counter-clockwise 30-minute loop, the Blackbirds would then reconnoiter along the Soviet Union's coastal border, before slowing down to Mach 2.54 to make a left turn south of Åland, and then follow the Swedish coast back towards Denmark.
+If the SR-71s attempted the turn at Mach 3, they could end up violating Swedish airspace, and the Swedes would direct fighters to intercept the offending aircraft.